 If you find it uncomfortable after using your computer for a while, you may want to consider getting a wrist rest for your work from home set up.

-I have this wrist rest as well as the longer version – I love that they are filled with comfort beads so they really conform to the shape of your arms and wrists (and they are way better than the ones I tried from Office Depot).
+I have this wrist rest (paid link) as well as the longer version – I love that they are filled with comfort beads so they really conform to the shape of your arms and wrists (and they are way better than the ones I tried from Office Depot).

 Work from home musculoskeletal injuries typically occur due to awkward postures and repetitive motions.